ybaryshnikova/extensions-meetup/helm-packaging/README.md

 ## Helm chart structure overview
 A Helm chart is a collection of files organized in a specific directory structure.
 The configuration information related to a chart is managed in the configuration file `values.yaml`.

 A running instance of a chart with a specific config is called a release.
 Releases are stored as Secrets by default in the namespace of the release directly.
 Previously, in Helm 2, releases were stored in ConfigMaps.
 Helm uses a templating system based on Go template to render Kubernetes manifests from charts.
 A chart is a consistent structure separating templates and values.

-## Chart dependencies overview
-As a package, a chart can also manage dependencies with other charts.
-For example, if your application needs a MySQL database to work you can include the chart as a dependency.
-When Helm runs at the top level of the chart directory it installs whole dependencies.
-You have just a single command to render and release your application to Kubernetes.

 ## Helm versioning overview
 Helm charts use versions to track changes in your manifests – thus you can install a specific chart version for specific infrastructure configurations.